NFL Thanksgiving Games 2025 RECAP!

 Rashi Rice has been everything they could have asked for in another big game today on Thursday with close to 100 yards and two touchdowns.
 But every time Mahomes, especially in the fourth quarter,

 made plays, Prescott would answer right back.
-So, like, Mahomes throws a go-ahead touchdown pass on fourth down.
+So like Mahomes throws a go-ahead touchdown pass on fourth down.

 you just saw that all game long.
+Afterwards.

 Afterwards,